 Mimosa is a signature spring flowering tree in the Mediterranean.
-Its herbal, sweet, honey scent is gorgeous as a mid note in perfumes, Olentium’s Lait de Parfum included.
+Its herbal, sweet, honey scent is gorgeous as a to to mid note in perfumes, our signature Olentium Le Parfum included.
 Discover more in this mini guide to mimosa in skincare and scent.

 Mimosa, with its frothy pompoms of effervescent yellows ranging from light lemon in full sun to deep gold as evening sets in, is giving us its annual spring show here in our neck of the Mediterranean.
 Even among all the season’s fields of yellow wayside flowers, the Mimosa stands out.

 It is hard to believe it is a non-native of the Mediterranean.
 And even if you’ve never seen a Mimosa tree up close and personal on an Easter or late spring holiday in the Mediterranean, the chances are that an element of it is sitting right now on your bathroom shelf.

 Because Mimosa (Acacia dealbata), also called Cassia, is much loved in the perfume industry.
 With its long lingering base notes – thanks to the acacia’s farnesol component – ranging from gently sweet and floral at times to woody and musty, I find it a hard scent to pin down.
 It’s certainly warming, calming and pleasing.

 While there are around 1,300 genus of Acacia, some are more famous than others and only two species are generally used in the perfume industry.
 It is in so many well-known brand name perfumes, I’ll just point you to a good long list of them here.